Complete type amalgamation for non-standard finite groups: Local ultra-quasirandomness

-In Theorem \ref{T:prodrich}, we provided a first local version of Gower's result for arbitrary (ultraproducts of) finite groups, under the additional assumption of product-richness.
-Our attempts to provide alternative proofs of Corollary \ref{C:gowers_mixing} for arbitrary ultraproducts of finite groups, without assuming ultra-quasirandomness, led us to isolate a particular instance of complete amalgamation problems (\cf the question in the Introduction). \begin{question} Let $M_0$ be a countable elementary substructure of a sufficiently saturated definably amenable pair $(G,X)$ and $p$ be a weakly random type in $\Conn {M_0}$.
-Given a natural number $n$, is there a random tuple $(a_1,\ldots, a_n)$ in $G^n$ such that $a_F$ realizes $p$ for all $\emptyset\neq F\subseteq\{1,\ldots, n\}$, where $a_F$ stands for the product, enumerated in an increasing order, of all $a_i$ with $i$ in $F$? \end{question} At the moment of writing, we do not have a solid guess what the answer to the above question will be.
-Nonetheless, if the question could be positively answered, it would imply, mimicking the proof of Theorem \ref{T:prodrich}, a finitary version of Hindman's Theorem \cite{nH74}.
+Motivated by the above result, we isolate a particular instance of a complete amalgamation problem (\cf the question in the introduction). \begin{question} Let $M$ be a countable elementary substructure of a sufficiently saturated definably amenable pair $(G,X)$ and $p$ be a weakly random type in $\Conn {M}$.
+Given a natural number $n$, is there a tuple $(a_1,\ldots, a_n)$ in $G^n$ weakly random over $M$ such that $a_F$ realizes $p$ for all $\emptyset\neq F\subseteq\{1,\ldots, n\}$, where $a_F$ stands for the product, enumerated in an increasing order, of all $a_i$ with $i$ in $F$? \end{question} At the moment of writing, we do not have a solid guess what the answer to the above question will be.
+Following the lines of the proof of Corollary \ref{C:ppal}, the above question would have a positive answer if the following statement is true: